 Defense lawyers draw on several legal strategies to contest charges under this statute.
 These include showing that:

-- the accused passed on the right but did so safely.
+- you passed on the right but did so safely.

-- the defendant did not pass on the right side.
+- you did not pass on the right side.

-A driver is only guilty under this statute if he/she passed on the right and did so unsafely.
-This means it is always a defense for a driver to use the facts of a case to demonstrate that he/she:
+You are only guilty under this statute if you passed on the right and did so unsafely.
+This means it is always a defense to use the facts of a case to demonstrate that you:

 - passed on the right, but